 Rev. John D. Current Sr.

-Rev. Current is now leading his church community into a posture of “Defending God’s Creation.”
-In 2020, Hope United Methodist Church installed a new solar power system and has maintained an organic garden as a composting and gardening teaching center.
+As pastor of Hope UMC, Rev. Current is now leading his church community into a posture of “Defending God’s Creation.”
+In 2020, Hope UMC installed a new solar power system and has maintained an organic garden as a composting and gardening teaching center.
 Further plans include the installation of a battery back-up system to provide the surrounding community clean energy during times of grid failure, blackouts, and emergencies.

-Rev. Current is married to Rev. Staci Current, District Superintendent of the Bay District of the California-Nevada Annual Conference and a father and grandfather.
+Rev. Current is married to Rev. Staci Current, District Superintendent of the Bay District of the California-Nevada Annual Conference.
+He is also a father and grandfather.